 Unlike eyeglasses, contact lenses are high maintenance and require cleaning.
 Some people also find them uncomfortable and difficult to apply.

 Northern Virginia Doctors of Optometry offers high-quality eyeglasses and contact lenses to improve your vision.
 We also provide a comprehensive eye exam to detect different eye diseases.
 Call us today at (703) 413-1400, or fill out our online form to schedule an appointment.
-We serve residents of Arlington, VA, and other nearby locations.
+We serve residents of Crystal City, VA, and other nearby locations.